Watch Sophie Alexander and Shawn Burke on "A Natural Approach to Balancing Hormones"

 3) The normal medical procedure is to perform a hysterectomy or myomectomy (removal of only the fibroids).
-A whole foods approach, though, in conjunction with whole food supplements helps to provide the body with the nutrients it needs to bring the endocrine system back online so that it can deal with the fibroid tumors and cysts itself.
+A whole foods approach, though, in conjunction with whole food supplements, helps to provide the body with the nutrients it needs to bring the endocrine system back in line so that it can deal with the fibroid tumors and cysts itself.

 Note: Fibroids are related to hypothyroidism.
 In effect the ovary is not finishing its processing of the oocyte, residue is left over and a scar (fibrous tissue) results.
 Cysts, while painful, are absorbed by the body after a few cycles.

 Infertility: Factors that can lead to infertility include: